 This is an engaging, informative, and detailed book that details the process of working with a variety of freshly milled grains.

 There are very few aromas that stir the appetite like the smell of freshly baked bread.
 Fewer still invoke such intense craving and memories.
 The whiff of fresh bread does it all.
 You may just be starting your baking journey, or you may have mastered the basics and are looking for new challenges.
-Or maybe you follow a gluten-free diet and you've been missing that perfect baguette?
+Maybe you follow a gluten-free diet and you've been missing that perfect baguette?
 Regardless of where you are on your journey, this list of bread-baking cookbooks will help you enjoy the bread-baking process.

-Below, find our favorite bread cookbooks.
+Below, the best bread cookbooks.

 Best Overall: The Bread Baker's Apprentice